Kartikaggarwal98/Reddit_Flair_Detection/readme.md

 The models have only been trained for the following flairs: `AskIndia, Business/Finance, Food, Non-Political, Photography, Policy/Economy, Politics, Science/Technology,Sports`.
 Hence, any posts apart from these flairs will not give the accurate prediction.

+# Automated Testing
+In order to predict flairs from multiple urls, instead of entering the url repeatedly on the page, you can use automated testing endpoint of the web app.
+Simply send a post request to `https://flairr.herokuapp.com/automated_testing`.
+In python you can use `requests` library to do so.
+(See [automated_testing.py](https://github.com/Kartikaggarwal98/Reddit_Flair_Detection/tree/master/auto_test/automated_testing.py))

+Also, if you have cloned the repository, you can directly put a text file with line separated urls named `file.txt` in auto_test folder and then run:

+` python auto_test/automated_testing.py`

+You will get a json response with urls as keys and predicted flairs as values.

 # Installation
 This repo is tested on Python 3.6+ on Unix/Linux System.
 You should use this repository in a virtual environment.
 If you're unfamiliar with Python virtual environments, check out the [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).